shuzhan2015/Landsat8-download/README.md

     $ ./download_landsat8.py -p 22 -r 39
   ```
   Or, you can also specify the path and row in the config file.
 Change the path and row in
-  config file, do not put a zero before the path and row number.
-So you can aslo run the script
+  config file, do not put a zero before the path and row number:
-  by omitting the path and row arguments:
   ```sh
     $ ./download_landsat8.py -d 20170401
   ```
+  The downloaded file is in a compressed bz and tar format.
+The script will automatically
+  unzip the bz file and untar the tar file.
+It will also create the corresponding directory
+  for the unzipped files and move the files to this directory.

   <!--refs-->
   [here]: https://cloud.google.com/storage/docs/gsutil_install#windows
   [Landsat Data]: https://cloud.google.com/storage/docs/public-datasets/landsat